Principal Preparation: What We Know Works Best

 Researchers have identified several key aspects of principal preparation programs that work best for adult learners.
 That research, coupled with our two decades of being a pioneer in the field of school leadership development, led us to elevate two more aspects: a comprehensive approach to the multiple kinds of leadership and a commitment to developing equity-focused leaders, the kind of leaders who know how to build school cultures that are free from bias and limitation—and in which everyone thrives.

 Every day, we hear from aspiring leaders across the country who are looking to step into the principal role.
 They know how demanding—and rewarding—the job can be.
 They have passion.
 They have drive.
-And they want the best preparation possible.
+And they want the best preparation possible—and support too.
 If you’re thinking about taking that next step in your leadership journey, here’s what you need to consider.

 What works for principal preparation